wyliodrinstudio/WyliodrinSTUDIO/docs/source/extension.rst

 |

-In the *Workspace.vue* file, we included all these tabs taking them from the store.
-They can be accessed only if their *"enabled"* propery is *true*, which means that you have to validate a certain condition: have an opened project or be connected to a device.
+IThe tabs are registered in the *workspace* plugin.
+They can be accessed only if their *"enabled"* property is *true*, which means that you have to validate a certain condition: have an opened project or be connected to a device.

 |